kep4k/ecommerce-funnel-bigquery-tableau-analysis/README.md

 ## Project Structure

 The repository is organized as follows:
-├── ga4_ecommerce_session_events_extract.sql  # SQL script for data extraction and transformation in BigQuery.
+'''├── ga4_ecommerce_session_events_extract.sql  # SQL script for data extraction and transformation in BigQuery.
 ├── README.md                                 # Project overview, goals, and findings.
-└── LICENSE                                   # Details the project's licensing terms (MIT License).
+└── LICENSE                                   # Details the project's licensing terms (MIT License).'''
 ---

 ## Contact